criticalstack/swoll/README.md

 ### Local, With Kubernetes

-The easiest way to trace kubernetes is to utilize the `Topology` API which consists of an `Observer`, and a `Hub`.
+The easiest way to trace Kubernetes is to utilize the `Topology` API, which consists of an `Observer` and a `Hub`.
 A `Hub` is an abstraction around kernel filtering based on events sourced from the `Observer`.
 In this case, we will utilize a Kubernetes `Observer` which emits container-ready events for any POD events.

 ```go
 package main